CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 ------------------------------------------------------
 Close Driver Station software if it is running.
 Do not allow DS to communicate with roboRIO, or CTRE devices will detect the FRC use case.

-Self-Test Motor Controller to confirm device FRCLocked = 0.
+Self-test Snapshot Motor Controller to confirm device FRCLocked = 0.

 If device is FRC Locked (=1), use factory default in the config tab to clear the state.